results-may-vary-org/tape/README.md

 ## Some idea for the future

-- Edit the config directly in Carnet
+- Edit the config directly in Cassette
 - Global search across notes
 - Keyboard shortcuts
 - Command palette